gargsaar/singlepage_website_ni/_posts/2019-08-24-a-blind-date.markdown

 To my surprise, she was not alone.
 She was with Riya, her best friend, and my school mate who had a crush on me.

+Next half an hour was the best time of my life.
 I had the best blind date possible.
 It was a date with just not one, but two beautiful girls.
 One who liked me and the other whom I liked.